 The total number of clients you have before the period started.

 After gaining vital information on the following factors, it is now time to do the actual Math.
-Here are the steps to calculate the customer retention:
+Here are the steps:

 Subtract from the total number of customers you have the total number of new clients added to your list at the end of the given period.